nnguyen90/workshop/WS05/readme.md

 60
 60
 ```
-- The sum of a Mark and an integer or another mark will return a mark with the sum of the two values as a result.
+- The sum of a Mark and an integer or another Mark will return a Mark with the sum of the two values as a result.

 ```C++
    int val = 15;